troke12/troke12/README.md

 ### Hi there 👋

 My Name is I Made Ochi Darma Putra.
-From Bali, Indonesia, Currently Working as Network Technical Support in [Universal Broadband](https://universal.net.id), and doing some hobby like Gaming, Editing, and others.
+From Bali, Indonesia, Currently Working as Network Technical Support in [Universal Broadband](https://universal.net.id) Branch Office Bali, and doing some hobby like Gaming, Editing, and others.

 ## Contact me